 What sets Bluebook apart?

-In healthcare, the meaning of “transparency” has a somewhat narrow interpretation, in part due to initiatives like the recently enacted administrative rule by the CMS (Centers for Medicare and Medicaid Services) that goes into effect January 1, 2021 requiring hospitals to post their prices.
+In healthcare, the meaning of “transparency” has a somewhat narrow interpretation, in part due to complex and confusing mandates like the Transparency in Coverage rules and No Surprises Act, parts of which went into effect January 1, 2021 requiring hospitals and health plans to post their prices.

 But Bluebook’s reach and depth of offering goes far beyond cost transparency alone and factors in quality metrics built from raw medical discharge claims in the CMS Standard Analytics file.
 Bluebook’s clear and transparent quality methodology utilizes independent—not self-reported—data and is based on patient outcomes that are risk- and volume-adjusted.